-Articles 150 and 163 of the Labour Law place limitations on the number of hours that women and minors can work during the night.
-Women may not work at night for a 'period of at least 11 consecutive hours' except in certain enumerated instances, such as in the case of force majeure or emergency, or if the work takes place in a shop that sells women's supplies.
+a 'period of at least 11 consecutive hours' except in certain enumerated instances, such as in the case of force majeure or emergency, or if the work takes place in a shop that sells womens' supplies.
 Minors may not work for a 'period of at least 12 consecutive hours' without receiving approval from the Ministry of Labour.

-ii Overtime
+iii Overtime

 Article 107 of the Labour Law requires that employees be paid overtime compensation - calculated as the regular wage plus 50 per cent of the regular wage - for employees who work beyond the normal working hours or during national holidays.
-In addition, Article 101 mandates that no employee working overtime can work for more than five consecutive hours without a break for rest, meals and prayer.
-Each break may not be less than 30 minutes during the working hours.